Carnagion/norris/CONTRIBUTING.md

 </details>

-You should follow and enforce this branch structure when making any new pushes or pull requests, or when reviewing the contributions of others.
+You should follow and enforce this branch structure when making any contributions or when reviewing the contributions of others.

 ### Multiple codebases